Why Ralph Baric’s Testimony Strengthens the Case for a COVID-19 Lab Origin

 Inspired by Ralph Baric’s ideas about furin cleavage sites in SARS-like viruses, as well as his joint work with Fang Li on SARS and MERS spike cleavage, WIV and its collaborators were also likely looking to engineer furin cleavage sites in novel SARS-like strains that fit their search criteria.
 Based on their interest in vaccines and ADE, extending their investigation of MERS ADE to novel SARS-like CoVs that could escape SARS1-based antibodies seemed like a logical next step, as did using an FCS from feline coronavirus strains known to exhibit ADE, especially since that FCS was similar to the one in MERS.

-So when in late 2019 SARS2 emerges against this backdrop in Wuhan — with its spike 24% different from SARS1 and yet extremely adept at binding the human ACE2 receptor, and with a MERS-like furin cleavage site identical to the ones found in lethal feline coronaviruses — it is much more plausible that this virus materialized in Wuhan through the research that was being conducted there, rather than by a series of incredible coincidences.
+So when in late 2019 SARS2 emerges against this backdrop in Wuhan — with its spike 24% different from SARS1 and yet extremely adept at binding the human ACE2 receptor, and with a MERS-like furin cleavage site identical to the one found in several lethal feline coronaviruses — it is much more plausible that this virus materialized in Wuhan through the research that was being conducted there, rather than by a series of incredible coincidences in nature.